Andylaugh1/cineworld_evening_db_homeworl/homework.md

 1. Research how to delete multiple entries from your table in a single command.

-You could do the DELETE command using from and where, using id numbers
+You could do the DELETE command using from and where, using id numbers You could also use DELETE FROM table_name, which would delete every record in that table